 How does self-examination of the testicles work?

-Self-examination helps to detect changes at an early stage and should be carried out regularly from puberty onwards:
+Self-examination helps to detect changes in the testicles at an early stage and to recognize possible warning signs in good time.
+It should therefore be carried out regularly from puberty onwards:

 - 1. after showering, when the skin is soft and relaxed